Jacky-Liu1/Rust/README.md

 - Compiling and running executabale -> cargo run
 - Cargo check: checks your code to make sure it compiles but doesn't produce an executable
 - Building for release -> cargo build --release  (compiles with optimization in target/release/)
+- Updating a Crate -> cargo update
+- Build documentation -> cargo doc --open

+## Notes: Rust Language/Syntax
+1. Immutable/mutable
+- Variables are immutable by default
+- To make a variable mutable, we add `mut` before the variable name

+2. Reference
+- `&`

 ### Terminologies
 - Crates: packages of code
+- Associated function: a function that's implemented on aa type(i.e. `new` in `String::new()`)